A response-adaptive multi-arm design for continuous endpoints based on a weighted information measure: Methodology

 Let $N_j$ be the total number of patients allocated to arm $j$ at the end of the trial and $N=\sum_{j=1}^K\,N_j$ the total number of patients treated at the end of the trial.
 The scheme to allocate the $N$ patients to the $K$ arms works as follows.

-After a burn-in phase where an equal batch of $B\geq1$ individuals is allocated to each of the $K$ arms, the $t$-th patient ($t=KB+1,\dots,N$) is allocated following the rule:
+After a burn-in phase where an equal batch of $B\geq1$ patients is allocated to each of the $K$ arms, the following rule is adopted for the $t$-th patient ($t=KB+1,\dots,N$):

-This rule may be seen as a deterministic response-adaptive criterion, where the next patient is almost surely allocated to the arm associated with the highest information gain.
-The algorithm proceeds until the total number of $N$ patients is attained.
-Finally, the arm $j^*$ whose final sample mean $\bar x_{N_j}$ is closest to the target is selected for the final recommendation; namely, $j^*=\underset{j=1,\dots,K}{\text{argmin}}\,|\bar x_{N_j}-\gamma_j|$.
+The algorithm proceeds until a total of $N$ patients is treated.
+Finally, the arm $\widehat j^*$ whose final sample mean $\bar x_{N_j}$ is closest to the target is selected as final recommendation; namely, $\widehat j^*=\underset{j=1,\dots,K}{\text{argmin}}\,|\bar x_{N_j}-\gamma|$.
 The burn-in phase is necessary to have a first estimate of the sample means of the $K$ arms, even more importantly when the sequential design is based on non-informative prior distributions.

-The rule in \eqref{eq:allocRule} accounts for patient benefit by rewarding arms with mean responses closer to the target, while encouraging the exploration of arms with higher uncertainty.
+In what follows, we refer to this class of designs based on the weighted-entropy measure as WE($p$,$\kappa$).
+This allocation rule may be seen as a deterministic response-adaptive criterion, where the next patient is almost surely allocated to the arm associated with the highest information gain.
+The ``value" of allocating the next patient to arm $j$ balances the trade-off between reducing uncertainty about arm $j$ and the individual benefit of receiving a treatment whose current average response is at distance $|\bar x_{n_j}-\gamma|$ from the target.
+Thus, by maximizing $\Delta_{n_j}$, the rule prioritizes learning in the clinically relevant region of the parameter space (i.e., near $\gamma$).

 Notably, smaller values of $p$ tend to mitigate the impact that different values of the standard deviations have on the information gain, thus $p$ can be regarded as a parameter controlling the impact of the response variability on this information measure.
 Moreover, a too greedy algorithm may lead to an insufficient exploration of the alternative arms, resulting in poor performance in terms of statistical power \citep{villar2015multi}.
-For this reason, a key role in the "exploration vs exploitation" trade-off is played by the parameter $\kappa$ which penalises an increasing number of observations on the same arm, offering more chances to other arms to be explored.
-Notably, a larger $\kappa$ corresponds to a higher penalisation of arms with many patients, favouring a more spread allocation.
+For this reason, a key role in the ``exploration vs exploitation" trade-off is played by the parameter $\kappa$ which penalizes an increasing number of observations on the same arm, offering more chances to other arms to be explored.
+A larger $\kappa$ corresponds to a higher penalization of arms with many patients, favouring a more spread allocation.
 In Section \ref{sec:kappaSelection}, we show some strategies to select $\kappa$ in accordance with the trial objectives, while, in Section \ref{sec:simStudyUniv}, we offer further insights on how this parameter affects the operating characteristics of the proposed design.